panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 commentsThreadId: javascript-utility-libraries
 ---

-The specifics of Frontend development are that you have to always monitor the bundle size of the application in order not to include too many libraries.

-However, a good part of software development consists of not reinventing the wheel: should I include that utility library (lodash, ramda, date-fns, etc) or should you write that utility function by yourself?

-That's a good question.
-I'm glad you're asking it yourself because no user likes to download megabytes of bundles.
+Big JavaScript bundles is a common performance problem of the Frontend development.
+Nobody likes slow and heavy applications.

+An impact on the bundle size have the utility libraries: collections of functions implementing common tasks (finding unique items of an array, formatting dates, etc).
+Examples of utility libraries in JavaScript are Lodash, Ramda, Date-fns, Math.js.

-In this post, you will find the reasons when you should include the utility libraries in your code.
-And more importantly, how to do it correctly in order to have the minimum bundle size as a result.
+Let's discuss when it makes sense to use utility libraries.
+And importantly, how to integrate libraries to minimally impact the bundle size.

+## 1. My rule of thumb

+If the following is true:

+> Writing the solution by yourself would look similarly to the solution provided by the utility library.

+then it's good to use the utility library.

+In simple words, you want to avoid reinventing the wheel and leverage existing solutions.

+Let's continue looking at some pros and cons of using utility libraries.

-## 1. The pros
+## 2. The pros of utilities

-### 1.1 Prevents reinventing the wheel
+### 2.1 Prevents reinventing the wheel

-The main benefit of using a utility library is the code reuse.
-Instead of reinventing the wheel, it's wiser to explore if the problem wasn't solved already.
+The main benefit of utility libraries is the code reuse.
+When facing a problem, before solving it by yourself, research if there isn't a solution already.

-For example, you'd like to find the unique items of an array you can:

-1) Write the function by yourself.
-2) You can use a utility library like lodash that provides `_.unique(array)`.
+For example the common problems like:

+* Operations on arrays
+* Complex string manipulations
+* Formatting dates
+* URL parse and stringify
+* and alike problems

+are already solved by utility libraries.

+And let's be honest.
+Writing *your own date formatting utility* when developing a Frontend application is wasting of time.

-### 1.2 Quality
+### 2.2 Quality

-Another important benefit of utility libraries is that they are usually:
+Popular utility libraries are usually:

 1. Well tested
 2. Well documented
 3. Performance tuned
 4. "Bullet proofed" by the community

-So if you're integrating a specific utility function in your code, you can be sure that it was tested by lots of developers.
-This guarantees that the quality of the utility function is at a high level.
+So when you're include that library, you inherit all these nice benefits.

-## 2. The cons
+## 3. The cons of utilities

-### 2.1 Bundle size increase
+### 3.1 Bundle size increase

-Of course, the usage of a utility comes with a cost, the most significant one is by increasing the bundle size.
+The usage of a utility comes with costs, one being the potential increase of the bundle size.

-But note that this problem is significant if you include the whole library inside of your application:
+Bundle size increases too much when you include the whole library.
+You should always cherry peek only the functions you need.

+For example, importing `lodash` library such way:

 ```javascript
 // Not good!